findepi/graalvm-docker/README.md

 ## Usage

-Since GraalVM's binaries are on the `$PATH`, you can invoke them.
+Since GraalVM's binaries are on the `$PATH`, you can invoke them easily.
 Or build a derived image based on this.

 ```